Maria Sharapova Flaunts Killer Body In A Tiny Bikini & Booty Shorts: ‘Took A Little Road Trip’

 Today brought no books, but it definitely showed Maria’s soul-seeking side.
 Of course, Maria didn’t show up to Fashion Week in sportswear, with the star seen rocking a super-elegant and green pantsuit.

-Fans wishing to see more of Maria should follow her Instagram.
+Fans wishing to see more of Maria should follow her Instagram account.